 '''

-Commands of the following keyword symbols: :commands, :results or :both, defaulting to :commands.
+One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.

-Commands of the following keyword symbols: :commands, :results or :both, defaulting to :commands.
+database A database object.
+This will default to default-database.

-Commands or :both, defaulting to :commands.
+result A list.

 '''

 Returns the list of component streams for the broadcast stream recording SQL commands sent to and/or results returned from database which defaults to default-database. type must be one of :commands, :results, or :both, defaulting to :commands, and determines whether the listed streams contain those recording SQL commands, results or both.